-Extreme Hardship: Applicants for extreme hardship may benefit from attaining an Extreme Hardship psychosocial evaluation.
-The assessment provides a comprehensive evaluation of various aspects of client’s life if a non-citizen visa is denied, thus resulting in separation of the immigrant from their loved one.
-The assessment helps the immigration court to understand the negative consequences of splitting families such as psychological, health, financial, and educational concerns.
+Extreme Hardship: Applicants for extreme hardship may benefit from attaining an extreme hardship psychosocial evaluation.
+The assessment provides a comprehensive evaluation of various aspects of a client’s life if a non-citizen visa is denied, thus resulting in separation of the immigrant from their loved one(s).
+The assessment helps the immigration court to understand the negative consequences of splitting up families, such as psychological, health, financial, and educational concerns.

 Spousal Abuse: Applicant, victim of domestic abuse, seeks to establish the presence of domestic abuse in order to file for legal status separately from their U.S. citizen spouse.
 The assessment determines if abuse is present.
 Abuse can be physical, verbal, sexual, financial, or psychological.
 The assessment also evaluates overall psychological impact of the abuse on the victim.

 Substantiation of Good Faith Marriage: When filing Form I-751, Petition to Remove Conditions on Residence, a conditional permanent resident must document their good faith marriage.
-You will need to prove that your marriage was genuine and not created to circumvent immigration laws.
-The petitioner should submit evidence of mutual intent to establish life together such as marriage certificate, wedding related expenses, photos of the engagement and wedding ceremony, birth certificates of any children born to the marriage, copies of joint property, financial records, insurance, travel records, affidavits from friends, social media, and other relevant documents to demonstrate that you are living together.
+Applicants need to prove that their marriage was genuine and not created to circumvent immigration laws.
+The petitioner should submit evidence of mutual intent to establish a life together such as a marriage certificate, wedding-related expenses, photos of the engagement and wedding ceremony, birth certificates for any children born to the marriage, copies of joint property, financial records, insurance, travel records, affidavits from friends, social media, and other relevant documents to demonstrate that the couple is living together.

-U Visa: Is a nonimmigrant visa set aside for victims of certain crimes who have suffered mental or physical abuse and are helpful to law enforcement or government officials in the investigation or prosecution of criminal activity.
-Examples of qualifying criminal activity: abduction, abusive sexual content, blackmail, extortion, false imprisonment, fraud and foreign labor contracting, hostage, incest, kidnapping, manslaughter, murder, obstruction of justice, prostitution, rape, sexual assault/exploitation, stalking, torture, and witness tampering.
+U Visa: This is a nonimmigrant visa set aside for victims of certain crimes who have suffered mental or physical abuse and are helpful to law enforcement or government officials in the investigation or prosecution of criminal activity.
+Examples of qualifying criminal activity are: abduction, abusive sexual content, blackmail, extortion, false imprisonment, fraud and foreign labor contracting, kidnapping and hostage taking, incest, manslaughter, murder, obstruction of justice, prostitution, rape, sexual assault/exploitation, stalking, torture, and witness tampering.

-T Visa: Is set aside for those who are or have been victims of human trafficking.
+T Visa: This visa is specifically for those who are or have been victims of human trafficking.
 The assessment can be extremely helpful in highlighting the hardship pertaining to the case.

 What I need to know about psychosocial assessment?

-The evaluation process can take 3 to 5 hours and is usually completed during one visit.
-The assessor will consult with your attorney as well as other collateral sources and review pertinent medical, mental health, legal, and academic records.
-The information gathered by an assessor is compiled into a detailed report which usually requires at least two weeks or more for completion.
+The evaluation process can take three to five hours and is usually completed during one visit.
+The assessor will consult with your attorney as well as other collateral sources and will review pertinent medical, mental health, legal, and academic records.
+The information gathered by an assessor is compiled into a detailed report, which usually requires at least two weeks for completion.

-Out evaluation is comprehensive and involves a review of personal, family and background information, review of medical/psychiatric conditions and medications, current status, hardship factors, results of mental status examination and scales, DSM-V diagnosis, summary, and recommendations.
-We also review scientific research findings related to each case such as effects of children being separated from their father or mother.
+Our comprehensive evaluation involves a review of personal, family and background information, medical/psychiatric conditions and medications, current status, hardship factors, results of mental status examination and scales, DSM-V diagnosis, summary, and recommendations.
+We also review scientific research findings related to each case, such as the effects of separating children from their father or mother.

 What do I need to do prior to my assessment?

-The following describes the steps and the purposes of the procedures that are involved in this assessment process.
-The description is being given so that you know what to expect as you decide to have an evaluation done and as you prepare for and go through this evaluation.
+Following are the steps and that are involved in this assessment process, as well as the purposes of the procedures.
+The description is given so that you know what to expect as you decide to have an evaluation done and as you prepare for and go through this evaluation.

-- Set up an appointment.
-It usually lasts between 3 and 5 hours and is usually completed during one visit.
+Set up an appointment.
+It usually lasts between 3 and 5 hours and is normally completed during one visit.

-- Write down a list of important dates such as births, engagements, marriages, separation, divorce, U.S. residency, U.S. naturalization.
+Write down a list of important dates such as births, engagements, marriages, separation, divorce, U.S. residency, and U.S. naturalization.

-- Provide criminal record detailing your criminal history where applicable.
+Provide a record detailing your criminal history where applicable.

-- Provide all immigration documents you have received from USCIS (letters, denial letters, forms).
+Provide all immigration documents you have received from USCIS (e.g., letters, denial letters, forms).